MiniBossGPT/Mini-Boss/README.md

 ## 🚀 Features

-- 💾 Long-term and short-term memory management through a new mgmt system
+- 💾 Dynamic Long-term and short-term memory management through isolation and a feed forward mechanism for the workers
-- 🧠 Auto-GPT instances for task completition
+- 🧠 All buddy workers for task completion are instances of Auto-GPT
-- 🔗 All existing capabilities of Auto-GPT
+- 🔗 Therefore all existing and future capabilities of Auto-GPT are available to Mini-Boss

 ## Quickstart

 1. Get an OpenAI [API Key](https://platform.openai.com/account/api-keys)
 2. Download the [latest release](https://github.com/MiniBossGPT/Mini-Boss//releases/latest)
-3. Follow the Auto-GPT [installation instructions][docs/setup]
+3. Follow the [installation instructions][docs/setup]
-4. Configure any additional features you want, or install some [plugins][docs/plugins]
+4. Configure any additional features from Auto-GPT-Plugins if you want, or install some [plugins][docs/plugins]
 5. [Run][docs/usage] the app

 Please see the [documentation][docs] for full setup instructions and configuration options.